goldginkgo/gitops-labs/docs/user-guide/continuous-integration.md

 ### Agents

 Currently we recommend to use the `maven38` agent.
-It has severl containers: kaniko, maven.
+It has severl containers: kaniko, maven, trivy.

 ### Build Images